- What does a priest do?

 Many people are called to marriage, but it is a mistake to assume automatically that this is your vocation.
 You may also be called to the priesthood, to religious life as a brother or sister, or to the diaconate.

-Finally, some follow Christ in the state of celibate life.
-Remember: it is normal to desire marriage and family.
-That desire does not exclude that you may have a priestly vocation.
+Finally, some follow Christ in the celibate state of life.
+Remember: it is normal to desire marriage and a family.
+That desire does not exclude the possibility that you may have a priestly vocation.

 - How can I know what God is calling me to?

 You should pray every day asking God to reveal His plan to you.
-Do not ask yourself: “What do I want to do when I grow up?”, but: “Jesus, what do You want me to do?”.
+Don’t ask, “What do I want to do when I grow up?” but rather, “Jesus, what do You want me to do?”
 And listen for the answer!

-The primary place where God speaks is the heart.
-Listen with your heart.
-Also, the discernment of a priestly vocation is always done within the Church.
-The local bishop, assisted by the vocational office and the seminary, is the one who ultimately confirms the call.
+The principal place where God speaks is the heart.
+Listen with the heart.
+Furthermore, the discernment of a priestly vocation is always done with the Church.
+The local bishop, assisted by the vocations office and the seminary, is the one who ultimately confirms the call.

-- Can I be happy if I do not follow the plan God has for me?
+- Can I be happy if I don’t follow God’s plan for me?

-If you do not follow the vocation for which you were created, you can attain some happiness in this life and still be saved, but you will never be as fully happy as if you followed your true vocation.
+If you do not follow the vocation for which you were created, you may attain a certain happiness in this life and still be saved, but you will never be as fully happy as you would be if you followed your true vocation.

 That is why it is so important to discern correctly.
-Of course every vocation has trials and difficulties, but there is also great joy in giving your life for Jesus.
+Of course, every vocation has trials and difficulties, but there is also great joy in giving one’s life for Jesus.

 - Are most priests happy in their vocation?

 Most priests are very happy!
-Priestly life is deeply rewarding, both in this life and in the life to come.
+The priestly life is deeply fulfilling, both in this life and in the eternal one.

 The media sometimes give a distorted image of priests, presenting them as frustrated or unhappy, or reducing them to the scandals of a few.
 That simply is not true.

-- Why can’t priests marry?
+- Why can’t priests get married?
 Isn’t that very difficult?

-Priests of the Roman Rite do not marry in order to dedicate themselves completely to Jesus and to His people.
+Priests of the Roman Rite do not marry in order to devote themselves entirely to Jesus and His people.
 They beget “spiritual children” by bringing many souls to Christ and helping them grow in holiness.

 Celibacy is a powerful sign to the world that only Jesus can give us the happiness we all long for.
 Renouncing marriage and family shows that Christ is real and worthy of giving one’s life for Him.

-Every vocation demands sacrifices, but there is great joy in sacrificing for love.
-As one priest said: “It is true that no one will call me ‘dad,’ but thousands call me ‘father’.”
+Every vocation requires sacrifices, but there is great joy in sacrificing out of love.
+As one priest said: “It’s true that no one will call me ‘dad,’ but thousands call me ‘father.’”

 - Will priests ever be allowed to marry?

-Celibacy will always exist in the Church because it is not only a law but a charism, a spiritual gift and a source of fruitfulness.
+Celibacy will always exist in the Church because it is not only a law, but a charism, a spiritual gift and a source of fruitfulness.
 Jesus was celibate.
-Saint Paul was too.
+Saint Paul was as well.

 Celibacy helps the priest to unite more intimately with Christ and to be a sign of the Kingdom of God.
 Although there are some married priests in the Catholic Church, they are exceptional cases.

-If the Holy Spirit ever wanted a change, He would effect it through the Pope and the bishops.
-But it would be a grave mistake to enter the seminary “hoping” that this will happen.
+If the Holy Spirit ever wanted a change, He would bring it about through the Pope and the bishops.
+But it would be a serious mistake to go to the seminary “hoping” that this will happen.

 - Would there be more priests if they could marry?